 The YWCA Elm Centre is one of the largest social housing projects to be developed in downtown Toronto.
 The Centre combines new administrative offices for YWCA Toronto with two new residential communities comprising 300 new affordable rental housing units.

 This two-building complex in downtown Toronto houses residential, administrative and community services for YWCA Toronto.
 The Jean Tweed Centre, which works with women facing substance abuse, and Wigwamen Inc., an aboriginal housing development organization, are partners in the project.
 The complex is organized around an internal courtyard, and provides offices, food services, retail, meeting and multi-purpose rooms, and community services for the three organizations.
 A playground for the children of all residents is also nestled within the courtyard.

 The residential floors of the complex contain 300 residential units for YWCA Toronto and Wigwamen tenants.
 YWCA Toronto’s administrative offices are housed in the heritage structure on Elm.
 The northern block is set back from the heritage building but is linked with a new Atrium to highlight its original relationship with Elm Street.
 The streetscape has been similarly designed to complement the heritage character.

-The project has incorporated a number of Green Building strategies and systems, as found and referenced in the CAGBC’s LEED Rating System.
+The project has incorporated a number of Green Building strategies and systems, as per CAGBC’s LEED Rating System.
 In particular, energy-efficiency and reduced life-cycle costs were targeted.
 The building design includes an improved thermal building envelope, central ventilation energy recovery, radiant heating and cooling, and a ground source heat pump system.
-YWCA Elm Centre is being designed to LEED Silver criteria.
+YWCA Elm Centre was designed to LEED Silver criteria in 2009.